6 Major Reasons Why the United States Lost the Second War on Iraq

 Author’s Note: this section of the essay on Saddam Hussein was composed several years ago but it is a detailed analysis of why Saddam Hussein is the real winner of the Iraq War and the fact that the US military has made a mess out of the Middle East.
 The US officially “withdrew” all combat troops out of Iraq in 2011.
 Also, the essay will focus on further reasons why the United States lost this second war on Iraq.

 The motivation for this article is to inform people in the United States and around the world why the United States was defeated by a nation that has much fewer people and a much weaker army.
 Conservatives will claim that the United States won this war but the United States lost this war and no actual peace treaty was signed by either Iraq or the United States.
 The United States only technically withdrew many of its forces but I have a hard time believing that the United States won this war.
+After this older section readers will see 6 major reasons why the US lost the second war against Iraq.

 Reason #1: the Influence of Saddam Hussein and the Resistance Movement